-Aeros instantly attracts attention: ether, floating object that shines through its finely patterned surface and is shielded at the same time.
-Aeros acts mysterious and possesses a beauty that reminds of Byzantine art.
+Aeros instantly attracts attention.
+An ethereal, floating object that lights up due to its finely patterned surface and is at the same time shielded.

-That is how Aeros can be suspended relatively low on top of a table, but it can be hanged higher still without disturbing the light-spread.
+This way, Aeros can be hung relatively low or higher above a table, without compromising the light effect.
 The lamp is suitable for private homes, but also for conference rooms, restaurants, bars and reception areas.